thisiskritartha/Flutter-Shop-App/README.md

 ## Dependencies
 - Flutter: A UI toolkit for building natively compiled applications for mobile, web, and desktop from a single codebase.
-- fake_store_api: A fake REST API for testing and prototyping.
+- fake_store_api: A fake store api for fetching products.
 - Get - State management and navigation
 - http - HTTP requests